abanZaman125/order-summary-challenge/README.md

-# order-summary-challenge
-Order summary component frontend mentor challenge.
+# Frontend Mentor - Order Summary Card Solution

+This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+<br><br>That's all :D